Surgical management of fecal incontinence: Sphincteroplasty (sphincter repair)

 This operation aims to repair sphincter defects (which may be of unknown cause) or damage from trauma (usually caused by obstetric damage).
 Where the sphincter has separated from a tear, this procedure brings these ends back together.
 Primary sphincteroplasty is repair carried out soon after the trauma has occurred, whilst other repairs may be carried out years after the original trauma (secondary or delayed sphincter repair), usually because the trauma went unrecognised.
 Usually, sphincter defects are in the anterior position on the sphincter, when an anterior sphincteroplasty may be carried out.
 Where the sphincter defect is laterally or posteriorly placed, this carries a less successful outcome.
 Overlapping anterior sphincteroplasty is preceded by a bowel preparation and possibly antibiotics.
 Once the patient is under anesthesia, an incision is made in front of the anus (the anterior perineum).
 Scar tissue is removed and the mucosa of the anal canal separated from the damaged sphincter.
 The sphincter is cut and its ends overlapped and then stitched back together.
 The exact method of the procedure varies, e.g. the cut sphincter may be stitched back end to end, rather than overlapped, or the IAS and EAS may be repaired as separate stages.
 Sphincter repair may sometimes be combined with an anterior levatorplasty (an operation to tighten the pelvic floor).
 A surgical drain is left to prevent buildup of fluid.
 After the operation, sitz baths are recommended to maintain hygiene during healing, and laxatives prescribed to avoid hard stool.
 Overlapping anterior sphincteroplasty improves FI symptoms in the short term in most (50-80%) patients with sphincter defects.
 Thereafter, continence deteriorates.
-Most who undergo this operation are incontinence again after 5 years.
+Most who undergo this operation are incontinent again after 5 years.
 Poor results with this procedure may be related to pelvic floor denervation (nerve damage).
 Primary sphincter repair is inadequate in most women with obstetric ruptures following vaginal delivery.
 Residual sphincter defects remain in most and around 50% remain incontinent.
-Residual sphincter defect following the operation (as demonstrated by endoanal ultrasonography) then the procedure may be repeated.
+If there is a residual sphincter defect following the operation (as demonstrated by endoanal ultrasonography), then the procedure may be repeated.